-SIARD1, SIARD2 and SIARDDK: These three Content Information Type specifications describe the usage of the Common Specification for the archiving, preservation and reuse of relational databases in one of the formats in the SIARD family (Software Independent Archiving of Relational Databases).
-Note, that SIARD1 and SIARDDK specifications are deemed outdated by the time of writing and are only intended to be used for packaging already available SIARD1 and SIARDDK packages in Common Specification Information Packages.
-For new occurrences of archiving relational databases the use of the SIARD2 format and according Content Information Specification is recommended.
+SIARD1, SIARD2 and SIARDDK: These three Content Information Type specifications describe the usage of the CS IP for the archiving, preservation and reuse of relational databases in one of the formats in the SIARD family (Software Independent Archiving of Relational Databases).
+Note, that SIARD1 and SIARDDK specifications are deemed outdated by the time of writing and are only intended to be used for packaging already available SIARD1 and SIARDDK packages in a CS IP compatible Information Packages.
+For new occurrences of archiving relational databases the use of the SIARD2 format and according Content Information Type Specification is recommended.